Hypercube Policy Regularization Framework for Offline Reinforcement Learning

 \subsubsection{Experiment result}

-Table \ref{result} demonstrates that TD3-BC-C exhibits optimal performance in $7$ out of $12$ environments.
+Table \ref{result} demonstrates that TD3-BC-C exhibits optimal performance in $7$ of $12$ benchmark environments.
 When compared with TD3-BC, it shows better performance in all environments except walked-random.
-Moreover, the performance of TD3-BC-C is superior to that of the current state-of-the-art algorithm, Diffusion-QL.
-Diffusion-QL-C displays a markedly enhanced performance in environments of inferior quality such as random environments.
-Furthermore, the overall performance of Diffusion-QL-C is also improved compared with Diffusion-QL.
+Moreover, in suboptimal static datasets (random/medium environments), the performance of TD3-BC-C and Diffusion-QL-C demonstrating 30\% and 20\% improvements over the SOTA algorithm Diffusion-QL, with overall performance enhancements of 9\% and 5\% across benchmark tests.
+These results demonstrate the effectiveness of the proposed method in enhancing the exploration capabilities of policy-constrained algorithms, particularly in suboptimal static datasets.

-It can be seen that although the performance of Diffusion-QL is much better than TD3-BC, the performance of TD3-BC-C is better than Diffusion-QL-C. It is hypothesized that this discrepancy can be attributed to the fact that Diffusion-QL has more hyperparameters compared with TD3-BC.
-The use of excessive hyperparameters may result in a reduction in the sensitivity of the hypercube policy regularization framework, thereby limiting the efficacy of the hypercube policy regularization framework in Diffusion-QL.
-Nevertheless, it is hypothesized that Diffusion-QL-C may demonstrate remarkable performance if the hyperparameters are subjected to further adjustment.
+Notwithstanding these gains, in random environments, while TD3-BC-C and Diffusion-QL-C algorithms demonstrate superior performance, their performance in the lowest-quality datasets remains surpassed by SOTA algorithms\cite{bai2022pessimistic}.
+Consequently, room for improvement persists in such algorithms for low-quality static datasets.